omkarkarande/quartz-theme-typora/README.md

-# Quartz Theme for Typora
+# Quartz Mono Theme for Typora

 This is a fork of the minimalistic [Quartz](https://github.com/troennes/quartz-theme-typora) theme for typora.
 It contains a dark theme, **Quartz Mono** which is a colorful theme inspired by the Monokai color scheme.
 It also contains a light theme, **Quartz Mini** which is slightly modified from the original solely based on personal preference.